-However, the need for 'airtight' buildings will mean that, for the first time, there will be very few, if any, new roosting and nesting opportunities for some building-reliant species.
+However, the need for 'airtight' buildings (to achieve low or zero carbon) will mean that, for the first time, there will be very few, if any, new roosting and nesting opportunities for some building-reliant species.

 It is possible to incorporate small design changes that would make new buildings a place where wildlife can still find a home.